-The estimated fair values of the Company's secured borrowings have been derived based on primarily unobservable market inputs such as interest rates and discounted cash flow analyses using estimates of the amount and timing of future cash flows, market rates and credit spreads.
+The estimated fair values of the Company's secured borrowings were derived based on primarily unobservable market inputs such as interest rates and discounted cash flow analyses using estimates of the amount and timing of future cash flows, market rates and credit spreads.
 These measurements are classified as Level 3 within the fair value hierarchy.

-As of March 31, 2021, the Company's secured borrowings had an aggregate carrying value of \$172.2 million (excluding net deferred financing costs of \$2.0 million) and an estimated fair value of \$176.1 million.
 As of December 31, 2020, the Company's secured borrowings had an aggregate carrying value of \$173.2 million (excluding net deferred financing costs of \$2.2 million) and an estimated fair value of \$176.4 million.

 The Company measures its derivative financial instruments at fair value on a recurring basis.
 The fair values of the Company's derivative financial instruments were determined using widely accepted valuation techniques, including discounted cash flow analyses on the expected cash flows of the derivative financial instruments.
 This analysis reflected the contractual terms of the derivatives, including the period to maturity, and used observable market-based inputs, including interest rate market data and implied volatilities in such interest rates.
 While it was determined that the majority of the inputs used to value the derivatives fall within Level 2 of the fair value hierarchy under authoritative accounting guidance, the credit valuation adjustments associated with the derivatives also utilized Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default.
-However, as of March 31, 2021 and December 31, 2020, the significance of the impact of the credit valuation adjustments on the overall valuation of the derivative financial instruments was assessed and it was determined that these adjustments were not significant to the overall valuation of the derivative financial instruments.
+However, as of June 30, 2021 and December 31, 2020, the significance of the impact of the credit valuation adjustments on the overall valuation of the derivative financial instruments was assessed and it was determined that these adjustments were not significant to the overall valuation of the derivative financial instruments.
 As a result, it was determined that the derivative financial instruments in their entirety should be classified in Level 2 of the fair value hierarchy.
-As of March 31, 2021 and December 31, 2020, the Company estimated the fair value of its interest rate swap contracts to be a \$20.9 million liability and a \$38.9 million liability, respectively.
+As of June 30, 2021 and December 31, 2020, the Company estimated the fair value of its interest rate swap contracts to be a \$23.2 million liability, respectively.